ChenLiu-1996/LM-Dispersion/Readme.md

 ## Simple demo with PyPI support: embedding condensation

-We have provided the computation and visualzation of embedding condensation into a PyPI package!
+We now provide the computation and visualzation of embedding condensation via a PyPI package!

 1. Install or upgrade the package.